roberthenley/flutter_development_roadmap/README.md

   * Lifting State Up pattern (required)
   * Provider package (required)

-  The App Brewery full course has you covered here.
+  The [App Brewery full course](https://www.udemy.com/course/flutter-bootcamp-with-dart/) has you covered here.
 See also the video ["Pragmatic State Management in Flutter"](https://www.youtube.com/watch?v=d_m5csmrf7I) from Google I/O 2019.
 Alternative state management approaches are discussed below, because they take a more holistic view of application architecture.

 * **Multi-Page Applications**
   * Routing 1.0 (required)
-  * Routing 2.0 and wrappers like the flow\_builder package (helpful -- required in some cases)
+  * Routing 2.0 and wrappers like the [flow\_builder](https://pub.dev/packages/flow_builder) package (helpful -- required in some cases)
-  * Code generation-based routing, e.g. the auto\_route package (helpful)
+  * Code generation-based routing, e.g. the [auto\_route](https://pub.dev/packages/auto_route) package (helpful)
   * Hero animations (helpful)

   Moving beyond a single page is a key step in application organization.
-The AppBrewery course covers the Routing 1.0 methods, but not Routing 2.0, which is newer and more complex.
-Look into the Routing 2.0 wrapper packages that are emerging, like flow\_builder, or code-generating alternatives like auto\_route.
-And "hero animations" are a useful page transition technique.
+The [App Brewery course](https://www.udemy.com/course/flutter-bootcamp-with-dart/) covers the Routing 1.0 methods, but not Routing 2.0, which is newer and more complex.
+Look into the Routing 2.0 wrapper packages that are emerging, like [flow\_builder](https://pub.dev/packages/flow_builder), or code-generating alternatives like [auto\_route](https://pub.dev/packages/auto_route).
+And [Hero animations](https://flutter.dev/docs/development/ui/animations/hero-animations) are a useful page transition technique.

 By this point, you can create basic Flutter applications.
 Now move on to learn the tools for creating more sophisticated applications.